-Drop off and Pick up
+Drop off and Pick up:

-Out of an abundance of caution, each school will continue with their existing COVID-19 drop off and pick up protocols.
-Parents/Guardians must also confirm the following at drop off: 1) In the child's household, no one has returned from international travel in the past 14 days; 2) My child does not show any flu/cold-like symptoms today; 3) No one in my child's household, including my child, has been identified by Public Health as a close contact of a confirmed case of COVID-19; 4) If my child develops flu/cold-like symptoms while attending CEFA, I will pick up my child promptly, and I will keep my child at home until he/she has been assessed by a health care provider to exclude COVID-19 or other infectious diseases, AND their symptoms have resolved.
+Out of an abundance of caution, each school is continuing with their existing COVID-19 drop off and pick up protocols.
+Parents/Guardians must also confirm the following at drop off:

+- 1) In the child's household, no one has returned from international travel in the past 14 days; - 2) My child does not show any flu/cold-like symptoms today; - 3) No one in my child's household, including my child, has been identified by Public Health as a close contact of a confirmed case of COVID-19; - 4) If my child develops flu/cold-like symptoms while attending CEFA, I will pick up my child promptly, and I will keep my child at home until he/she has been assessed by a health care provider to exclude COVID-19 or other infectious diseases, AND their symptoms have resolved.

-Additional Information
+Additional Information:

 In keeping with the direction of the Health Authority, we will continue to minimize the number of additional adults entering the school and strive to minimize the number of different staff that interact with the same children throughout the day.
-To accomplish this, where possible, teachers will no longer be changing classrooms for co-curriculars and co-curriculars will be taught by your child's current classroom teachers.
+To accomplish this, where possible, teachers will no longer be changing classrooms for co-curricular and co-curricular will be taught by your child's current classroom teachers.
+We thank you for helping us to avoid infection and control exposure at the schools by staying home when ill, abiding physical distancing codes, minimizing physical contact with others, and complying with recommended hygiene practices, such as regular handwashing and not touching your face.